peerplays-network/bos-mint/docs/installation.rst

 Install databases (as root/sudo)
 ##########################

-MINT uses a local sqllite database which requires mysql setup.
+MINT uses a local sqllite database which requires mysql setup (running a mysql server instance is not required).
 Assuming a Ubuntu 16.04. machine, please install

 ::